MRes Dissertation (History 100) HIST5085P

 Requirements of Entry

-develop and deepen the student's personal research interest in their chosen subject area;
+■ develop and sustain an argument in an area of the student's personal research interest in History

-promote an engagement with other scholarly, critical, theoretical or applied arguments relevant to that area; and,
+■ promote an engagement with other scholarly, critical, or theoretical arguments relevant to that area

-encourage the application of acquired research skills to a supervised independent project.
+■ encourage the application of acquired research skills to a supervised project

 Intended Learning Outcomes of Course